Planning Performance Metrics

 Metric Banner

-Due to an ongoing shortage of full-time staff members and challenges in recruiting and retaining staff, the Planning Department has been unable to review applications as quickly as it should.
+Due to an ongoing shortage of full-time staff members and challenges in recruiting and retaining staff, the Planning Division has been unable to review applications as quickly as it should.
 In response, the City has taken a number of measures, including allocating funds from the General Fund Undesignated Reserve on November 28, 2022 for additional contract planners to help move projects forward.
-The Metrics webpage is meant to ensure that the use of contract planners is improving performance, and is an important part of providing transparency and accountability.
+The Metrics webpage is meant to ensure that the use of contract planners is improving performance and is an important part of providing transparency and accountability.

 1. Metric 1